MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-data-types.md

 For example, if a date is used in a subtraction operation with any other data type, both values are converted to dates, and the return value is also a date.

+> [!NOTE]
-> **Note:**    Data models also support the unary operator, - (negative), but this operator does not change the data type of the operand.
+>    Data models also support the unary operator, - (negative), but this operator does not change the data type of the operand.
 >
 >